-- Lack of posted warnings— hazards on construction sites must be marked to alert workers to potential threats to their safety.
-Any open elevator shaft should have markings posted nearby warning workers of the hazard so that they take care to avoid entering close proximity with the elevator shaft.
+- Lack of posted warnings— Hazards on construction sites must be marked to alert workers to potential threats to their safety.
+Any open elevator shaft should have posted warnings alerting workers of the hazard on the construction site so they avoid entering close proximity to the elevator shaft.

-- Unprotected openings— the simple installation of guard rails or safety nets can prevent falls or safe the lives of those who do happen to slip into an open shaft.
-A personal fall arrest system may also provide workers with the protection needed to avoid a fall or to reduce the severity of injuries.
+- Unprotected openings— The simple installation of guard rails or safety nets can prevent elevator shaft falls or save the lives of those who slip into an open elevator shaft.
+A personal fall arrest system can protect against a fall or reduce injuries' severity.

-- Unawareness of surroundings— workers may inadvertently walk backwards into an open elevator shaft if they are helping others move objects or equipment and are walking with their backs to the hazard.
+- Unawareness of surroundings— Workers may inadvertently walk backward into an open elevator shaft if they are helping others move objects or equipment with their backs to the hazard.

-- Lack of an emergency plan— because construction sites often exist where addresses have not yet been established, it can be more difficult for emergency services to locate the site and send help.
-Every work site needs to have an emergency plan in place that will address how workers must respond when another is injured or how to ensure their own safety in the presence of hazards.
+- Lack of an emergency plan— Because construction sites often exist where addresses have not yet been established, emergency services can be more difficult to locate the site and send help.
+Every construction site needs to have an emergency plan to address how workers must respond when victims are injured or how to ensure their safety in the presence of hazards.

-Our Commitment to Holding Employers and Other Responsible Parties Accountable for Injuries Related to Falls in Elevator Shafts
+Our Commitment to Holding Employers and Other Parties Accountable for Severe Injuries Related to Falls in Elevator Shafts

 Holding negligent employers accountable for the cost of their disregard for safety is the only way to motivate others to create safer work environments for their workers.